sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

     }

 It is RECOMMENDED that servers provide cache information through HTTP headers and make the cache valid for at least one week.
 An OpenID Provider SHOULD document its change procedure.
-In order to support automated transitions to configuraion updates, an OpenID Provider SHOULD only make non-breaking changes and retain backward compatability when possible.
+In order to support automated transitions to configuration updates, an OpenID Provider SHOULD only make non-breaking changes and retain backward compatibility when possible.
 It is RECOMMENDED an OpenID Provider monitors usage of outdated configuration options used by any Relying Party and actively work with their administrators to update configurations.
-The above on caching an changes MUST be applied as well to the `jwks_uri` containing the OpenID Provider's key set.
+The above on caching and changes MUST be applied as well to the `jwks_uri` containing the OpenID Provider's key set.

 The server MUST provide its public key in JWK Set format, such as the following 2048-bit RSA key: